mvyasu/tf-lore/content/Seasons/S06/06_World_Tour.md

 **Modifiers:**
 - Elimination reward now varies from weapon or gadget, based on how risky it is

->**Scotty:** The ALFA ACTA Tour continues folks in our Risk & Reward event!
+>**SCOTTY:** The ALFA ACTA Tour continues folks in our Risk & Reward event!
 Eliminations earn different payouts based on the weapon or gadget used!
 >
->**June:** Go for the big money plays or play it safe!
+>**JUNE:** Go for the big money plays or play it safe!
 It's all about how much risk you're willing to take!
 >
->**Scotty:** So pick your loadout wisely and cash in, because in this event, fortune favors the bold.
+>**SCOTTY:** So pick your loadout wisely and cash in, because in this event, fortune favors the bold.
 ### WEEK 3 - HEAD HUNTER

 **Arenas:** Monaco, Seoul, Skyway Stadium, Fortune Stadium **Modifiers:**
 - Bounty placed on each team's top eliminator.

->**Scotty:** Before ALFA ACTA hands things over to ENGIMO, they've got one last surprise for us.
+>**SCOTTY:** Before ALFA ACTA hands things over to ENGIMO, they've got one last surprise for us.
 >
->**June:** In our Head Hunter event, the top eliminator on each team gets a bounty.
+>**JUNE:** In our Head Hunter event, the top eliminator on each team gets a bounty.
 The more they eliminate, the bigger the prize.
 >
->**Scotty:** Mark your targets and watch your backs contestants!
+>**SCOTTY:** Mark your targets and watch your backs contestants!
 Let's get hunting!

 ![[S06_World_Tour_02_ENGIMO_Open.png]]
 # ENGIMO OPEN